chpatel3/docker-images/OracleWebLogic/samples/12213-domain-home-in-image/README.md

 ## How to Build and Run
 At build time, the `domain.properties` file is used to pass in the Docker arguments and configuration parameters for the WebLogic domain.

 **During Docker Build:** The domain configuration parameters must be supplied in the `domain.properties` file.
 This file is located in the directory `properties/docker_build` in the HOST.
 This property file gets copied into the image directory `/u01/oracle/properties`.

-**During Docker Build:** The domain configuration parameters must be supplied in the domain.properties file.
-This file is located in the directory `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker-build` in the HOST.
-This property file gets copied into the image directory `/u01/oracle/properties`.

 The domain property file enables you to customize the parameters to configure the WebLogic domain.
 The format of the `domain.properties` are key=value pairs, for example: